Master’s Programs

 This transfer credit can save time, lower costs, and open pathways to advanced specializations.

-University Of Hartford | College of Education, Nursing, and Health Professions
+University of Hartford | College of Education, Nursing, and Health Professions

 The University of Hartford in Hartford, Connecticut grants graduate credit for the AMI training to qualified MINT 3-6 and 6-12 diploma students who wish to earn an M.Ed. with Montessori concentration.